NewGenesis04/NewGenesis04/README.md

 - 👋 Hi, I’m @NewGenesis04
-- 👀 I’m interested in Machine learning/Artificial Intelligence and Backend Development.
+- 👀 I’m interested in Machine Learning/Artificial Intelligence and Backend Development.
 I'm also fascinated by Cyber Security.
-- 🌱 My skills include SQL, Python, Excel and Django
+- 🌱 My skills include SQL, Python, Excel, Django and FastAPI
-- 💞️ I’m looking to collaborate on new projects that help develop my tech skills
+- 💞️ I want to collaborate on new projects that help develop my tech skills.
 - 📫 How to reach me:-
 - LinkedIn: Ogie Omorose